lolcatjpg/lctyper/README.md

 The amount of times the program writes the text is configurable.
 You can choose to pass the text to write as a command line argument, to write text from a file or from a URL.

 The program has currently only been tested on Windows, but it might work on Linux and macOS.

+Windows will probably tell you the file might be harmful, since it does not have a certificate and I do not have any understanding on how this certificate stuff works.
+If you want, you can package the file yourself (with pyinstaller or a similar tool).

 ## Usage
 First, focus the program you want to write text in, then, immediately after, focus the terminal.